-Architect: Smart Design Studio
+Architects: Smart Design Studio

-Project Year: 2008
+- Year: 2008

+Text description provided by the architects.
 The White Rabbit Gallery houses one of the world’s largest and most significant collections of contemporary Chinese art.
 The gallery displays a permanent collection of many of the ‘big names’ in the contemporary Chinese art movement while allowing visitors to discover the work of younger, emerging artists from China across a variety of media.